 Marine Conservation Institute launched the Global Ocean Refuge System to protect 30% of the ocean by 2030.
 The Global Ocean Refuge System is an innovative strategy to incentivize decision makers to establish protected areas that safeguard marine life and promote opportunities for sustainable tourism.
 We invite you to join us on our journey to secure lasting conservation for our oceans.

 Healthy oceans are essential to human survival and prosperity.
 Unfortunately, oceans are in deep trouble worldwide due to overfishing, climate change, industrialization, pollution and habitat destruction.
 These problems are rapidly getting worse, and our oceans are in a state of crisis.

 A Global Network of Effective Marine Protected Areas

-First, GLORES is a partnership among marine biologists, conservationists and others to provide a scientifically credible designation for marine protected areas that integrates marine ecology principles such as biogeography, metapopulation connectivity and resilience.
-GLORES:
+First, the science-based standards for Blue Parks are the product of a partnership among marine biologists and conservationists from across the globe and across sectors.
+The Global Ocean Refuge System provides a scientifically credible designation for marine protected areas that integrates marine ecology principles such as biogeography, ecological spatial connectivity and resilience.

 Second, the Global Ocean Refuge System provides a comprehensive, global conservation framework.
 Many organizations are creating marine protected areas one at a time, focusing on the objectives of an individual site, but not necessarily on recovering populations or maintaining the ocean’s resilience to future threats.
 The Global Ocean Refuge System advances and connects these efforts by providing a roadmap for integrating existing efforts and conserving ecologically important areas and representative habitats within one system.

 Third, working with partners, such as the International Union for the Conservation of Nature, the Global Ocean Refuge System integrates management and monitoring effectiveness into its standards.